michealcoleyoung/lyrics-api/README.md

 ## Installation

 1. Clone the repository: https://github.com/michealcoleyoung/lyrics-api.git

-2. Navigate to the project directory: cd lyrics-api
+2. Navigate to the project directory:

+  `$ cd lyrics-api`

-3. Install dependencies: pip install -r requirements.txt
+3. Install dependencies:

+  `$ pip install -r requirements.txt`

 ## Usage

 1. Run the Flask application: python app.py

 2. Open your web browser and navigate to `http://127.0.0.1:5000/`.
 3. Enter the artist name and/or song title in the provided input fields.